-- You are NOT REQUIRED to answer any questions and you have the right to consult with an attorney.
-You always have the right to remain silent and not talk to police or FBI if you don't want to.
-You should write down the name, agency and telephone number of the person who calls or visits you.
-Even if you have answered some questions, you can stop and talk to a lawyer. - If an FBI agent or police officer asks to speak to you, you can tell him or her that you want to consult with an attorney first.
-Asking to talk to your attorney does not mean you are refusing to cooperate.
-Your attorney can respond on your behalf to set up an interview if you choose to meet with agents. - ANY information you give to an officer without an attorney, even if it seems harmless, can be used against you or someone else.
+- You are NOT required to answer any questions and you have the right to consult with an attorney.
+You should write down the name, agency and telephone number of the person who calls or visits you. - If an FBI agent or police officer asks to speak to you, tell him or her that you want to consult with an attorney first.
+If you want to talk to the FBI or police, your attorney can respond on your behalf to set up an interview. - ANY information you give to an officer without an attorney, even if it seems harmless, can be used against you or someone else.
 Lying to a federal officer is a crime.
 Remaining silent is NOT a crime. - You are NOT required to allow the officer into your home without a warrant.
-If an officer wants to enter your home, ask to see the warrant.
-If the officer does not have one, you do not have to let him in.
-But don't try to stop him if he forces his way in.
+Ask to see the warrant.
+If the officer does not have one, you do not have to let him into your home.
+However, do not try to stop him if he forces his way into your home or office.
 Simply state that he does not have your permission to enter. - If the officer says that he has a warrant for your arrest, you have a right to see the warrant.
 You must go with the officer, but you do not have to answer questions until you consult an attorney. - If you are detained, you should ask for an attorney and remain silent.